Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Preliminaries

-Clearly, this expansion can be used to closed manifold $M$, i.e., $\Omega=M$.
+Clearly, this expansion can be used for closed manifold $M$, i.e., $\Omega=M$.

-In particular for this paper, on complete gradient shrinking Ricci soliton, we consider heat kernels of the Schr\"odinger operator $L=-\Delta+a\mathrm{R}$, where $a>0$ is a positive constant.
-By Chen's result \cite{[Chen]}, we know that the scalar curvature is nonnegative.
-If the scalar curvature $R$ is bounded from above by a constant, by Theorem \ref{exist}, then the Schr\"odinger heat kernel $H^{\mathrm{R}}(x,y,t)$ always uniquely exists on complete gradient shrinking Ricci soliton $(M,g, f)$.
-Meanwhile, the above mentioned propositions all hold for $H^{\mathrm{R}}(x,y,t)$.
+In particular, we consider heat kernels of the Schr\"odinger operator $-\Delta+a\mathrm{R}$ on $(M,g,f)$.
+By Chen's result \cite{[Chen]}, we know that the scalar curvature $\mathrm{R}$ is nonnegative.
+If $\mathrm{R}$ is bounded from above by a constant, by Theorem \ref{exist}, then the Schr\"odinger heat kernel $H^{\mathrm{R}}(x,y,t)$ always uniquely exists on $(M,g, f)$.
+Meanwhile, the above-mentioned semigroup identity, symmetry and spectrum properties remain true for $H^{\mathrm{R}}(x,y,t)$.

 Next we explain why \eqref{Eq2} holds on gradient shrinking Ricci soliton \eqref{Eq1}.
 Using \eqref{Eq1}, we get

 and